Larger Quantities, Lower Prices

 Strawberry Bush - Euonymus americanus

 The Strawberry Bush, also called American Strawberry Bush, is an attractive deciduous shrub that has pale green flowers and warty orange berries.
 Its leaves are dark green and oval-shaped, and the purple flower stamens look like five claws.
 Strawberry Bush grows to be 6-12 ft.
-Tall, with stiff twigs that turn purple in the sunlight.
+Tall, with thick twigs that turn purple in the sunlight.
 The first flowers begin blooming in May, with the seeds fruiting from September through October.

 Belonging to the bittersweet family (family Celastraceae), American Strawberry Bush is classified as a perennial shrub.
 It grows in zones 6-9 in forested and swampy areas.
 This shrub thrives well under similar conditions of its natural habitat.
 It likes partial shade and moist, but sandy and well-draining soil that is more acidic.
 Strawberry Bush is a drought tolerant plant but typically does well with moderate watering.
 It grows at a slow to moderate pace and does well with frequent pruning during its growing season, once established.